Skip to content

 It also means that while you do get very secure transactions, they’re not going to be very fast.
 This is actually the same for deposits as well as withdrawals with the exception of cards.

-Payments facts
+Payment facts

-Average withdrawal time72 hours +
+Average withdrawal time | 72 hours + |

 There was not much information provided about the transactions.
 Card payments are instant, but if you do make deposits with POLi or EFT, you can expect that they may take up to a day or more to process.
 Withdrawal options are very limited, being just card and bank transfers, both of which are slow.
 At least there are no fees in place from the sportsbook’s end.